dinhhung2512/Archon/README.md

   - Set this to use a custom name for reporting your miner name to your upstream pool, it will be reported as `<MINER_NAME> via Archon v<VERSION>`
   - If not specified, the following will apply:
     - If the chain is for HPool or HDPool, Archon will attempt to retrieve your device's hostname, and report your miner as `<HOSTNAME> via Archon v<VERSION>` if successful - where `<HOSTNAME>` is the name of your computer or device.
 If Archon cannot retrieve the hostname, your miner will be reported simply as `Archon v<VERSION>`.
-    - For other chains, Archon will automatically set the miner name as `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>` to avoid potentially expose your identity to the public.
+    - For other chains, Archon will automatically set the miner name as `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>` to avoid potentially exposing your identity to the public.
   - *Note: The User-Agent header that Archon sends with submissions will **always** be `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>`, you cannot customise that.
 This is only intended to give you a way to control the name that appears in the HDPool / HPool web interface, for monitoring purposes.*
 - `isBhd` *`Boolean`*
   - Optional.
 Default = false